liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/01-beginning-android-portal-development/04-installing-mobile-sdk-screens-android.markdown

 To check your Screens and Mobile SDK installations, first open your project's `MainActivity` class in Android Studio.
 It's in the `java` folder's `com.liferay.docs.liferayguestbook` package.
-Then add the following imports at the top of the file:
+Then add the following imports to this file:

     import com.liferay.mobile.android.service.Session;
     import com.liferay.mobile.android.v7.entry.EntryService;